akanainc/automation/README.md

 * `--version` Version of the containers.
 Required when using the `--product` flag.
 * `--administrator` Administrator user for the console
 * `--password` Password for the administrator user
+* `--ssldebug` Sets SSL debug on when the Jython scripts are called.

 To delete the container:
 * typical usage - `./installer.py -d --key <container key> --host <address to the PM server> --administrator <administrator user> --password <user password> --installpath <installation path>`